ietf-wg-acme/acme/draft-ietf-acme-acme.md

 order to recover from a key compromise or proactively mitigate the impact of an unnoticed key compromise.

+To change the key associated with an account, the client sends a request to the server containing signatures by both the old and new keys.
+The signature by the new key covers the account URL and the old key, signifying a request by the new key holder to take over the account from the old key holder.
+The signature by the old key covers this request and its signature, and indicates the old key holder's assent to the roll-over request.

-To change the key associated with an account, the client first constructs a key-change object describing the account to be updated and its account key:
+To create this request object, the client first constructs a key-change object describing the account to be updated and its account key:

 account (required, string):
 : The URL for the account being modified.
 The content of this field MUST be the